What are Cottage Style Windows?

 Fully Customisable

-With a wide range of bars available in uPVC and timber, you can choose a shape and configuration to give your home an authentic country-cottage look.
+With a wide range of bars available in uPVC and timber, you can choose a shape and configuration to give your home a touch of Georgian grandeur or the look of an authentic country cottage.
 Create decorative feature windows in casement, flush, or sash styles in a host of colours and finishes.

 -